mapbox/underreact/README.md

 - `renderCssLinks`: **You must use this function to add CSS to the page,** unless your only sources of CSS are `<link>`s and `<style>`s that you write directly into your HTML.
 It will add CSS compiled from the [`stylesheets`] option and also any CSS that was created through other Webpack plugins you added.
 - `siteBasePath`: The [`siteBasePath`] you set in your configuration (or the default).
 - `publicAssetsPath`: The [`publicAssetsPath`] you set in your configuration (or the default).
-- `production`: Whether or not the HTML is being built for production.
+- `production`: Whether or not the HTML is being built in production mode.
 You may want to use this, for example, to decide whether or not to minify JS or CSS you are inlining into the HTML.

 Here's an example of what an HTML-rendering module might look like: